 We quietly worked away at developing our identity, but it wasn’t until the COVID-19 pandemic, in the early spring of 2020, that we really hit our stride.
 At that time we realized that many international students were being left out of government support and so we decided to hold a fundraiser to help those who were falling through the cracks.

-On January 21, 2021 we attained not-for-profit status, in the summer of 2021 we were able to secure government support to hire staff and rent an office, and on October 1st, 2021 we moved into our first office and current location.
+Sobia, Omeasoo, and Danté Bazard worked on the by-laws, which helped us attain not-for-profit status on January 21, 2021.
+In the summer of 2021 we were able to secure government support to hire staff and rent an office, and on October 1st, 2021 we moved into our first office and current location.

 Our Values and Philosophy

-BIPOC USHR recognizes intertwined systems of capitalism, colonialism, patriarchy, and white supremacy that actively work to undermine the mental health and personal achievement of BIPOC communities.
-In this recognition, BIPOC USHR seeks solidarity amongst BIPOC and acknowledges the important differences in BIPOC experiences of these destructive systems.
-BIPOC USHR centres their shared experience on Epekwitk as our primary relationship of belonging and union.
+BIPOC USHR recognizes intertwined systems of capitalism, colonialism, patriarchy, and white supremacy that actively work to undermine the overall wellbeing and achievements of BIPOC communities.
+In this recognition, BIPOC USHR seeks solidarity amongst BIPOC communities and acknowledges the important differences in BIPOC experiences of these destructive systems.
+BIPOC USHR centers their shared experience on Epekwitk as our primary relationship of belonging and union.
 We work to share and comprehend the Treaty and place-specific nature of our being on this territory, as well as the systems and histories that have shaped this land we find ourselves on.